AP freelancer among 5 journalists killed in Israeli strikes on Gaza hospital, health officials say

 DEIR AL-BALAH, Gaza Strip (AP) — Israeli strikes on a hospital in southern Gaza killed five journalists Monday, according to health officials, including one who days earlier had reported for The Associated Press on children being treated for starvation at the same facility.

-“We are doing everything we can to keep our journalists in Gaza safe as they continue to provide crucial eyewitness reporting in difficult and dangerous conditions,” the AP said.
+“We are doing everything we can to keep our journalists in Gaza safe as they continue to provide crucial eyewitness reporting,” AP said.

 Two strikes hit Nasser Hospital in Khan Younis in quick succession, medical officials said.
 In videos, journalists and rescue workers can be seen rushing to the scene of the first one, before a massive explosion hits an exterior staircase where journalists are often stationed.